JOIN OUR CONTRIBUTER FACEBOOK GROUP

 OPEN ROLES AND DESCRIPTIONS

-We have two roles left for 2025!
-To apply for writing positions, send your CV, cover letter, and three to five examples of your work to editor@massivemagazine.org.nz with the subject line ‘Application for insert role here’.
+To apply, send your CV, cover letter, and three to five examples of your writing to editor@massivemagazine.org.nz with the subject line ‘Application for insert role here’.
+Don’t be shy, any examples of writing will do from an essay from class or a poem from your note’s app.

 Do you like to be political, outspoken, and opinionated?
 News reporters at Massive are tasked with doing just that.
 You’ll attend protests, interview anyone from students to politicians, and you may even go undercover.